SchedulesDirect/mfdb-json/README.md

-1 Add a known lineupID to your account at Schedules Direct 2 Search for a lineup to add to your account at Schedules Direct 3 Delete a lineup from your account at Schedules Direct 4 Acknowledge a message
+1 Add a known lineupID to your account at Schedules Direct 2 Search for a lineup to add to your account at Schedules Direct 3 Delete a lineup from your account at Schedules Direct 4 Refresh the local lineup cache
+5 Acknowledge a message
-5 Print a channel table for a lineup
+6 Print a channel table for a lineup

 MythTV functions:
 A to Add a new videosource to MythTV